-Fundamental insight in the importance of BRCA1 and BRCA2 for HR led to the development of carrier-specific treatment modalities for breast and ovarian cancers [60-62], in particular with the use of poly ADP ribose polymerase inhibitors (PARPi) which are synthetic lethal with BRCA1 or BRCA2 deficiency.
+Insight in the importance of BRCA1 and BRCA2 for HR led to the development of carrier-specific treatment modalities for breast and ovarian cancers [60-62], in particular with the use of poly ADP ribose polymerase inhibitors (PARPi) which are synthetic lethal with BRCA1 or BRCA2 deficiency.
 The therapeutic window for these types of treatment is greatly increased by the fact that BRCA1 and BRCA2 mutation carriers are generally heterozygous for the pathogenic allele, while tumor cells frequently undergo loss of the wild-type allele.
 Thus, while the tumor cells are not viable in the presence of PARPi, non-tumor cells survive, making the therapy highly effective yet well tolerated.

 Because inactivation of the gene product is required both for disruption of HR and sensitivity to PARPi or platinum compounds, functional assays based on sensitivity to these compounds can be used as an indirect read-out for HR to classify germline variants according to their pathogenicity.
 However, pathogenic variants with hypomorphic activity towards PARPi resistance are known to exist.
-For example, BRCA1 RING heterodimerization (with BARD1), but not its E3 ubiquitin ligase activity, seems essential for tumor suppression but dispensable for therapy resistance[63].
+For example, mouse tumor cells carrying the pathogenic Brca1 p.C61G variant showed a poor response to platinum compounds and PARPi and resistance rapidly emerged [63].

 In addition to the classification of germline variants according to risk there is an emerging need to classify germline and somatic variants according to their response to PARPi or DNA damaging compounds to predict drug response.
 PARPi have been approved in the US and Europe for treatment of advanced and metastatic breast and ovarian cancers.
 Importantly, determining whether a BRCA1 or BRCA2 variant found in tumor tissue is defective for the purposes of predicting drug response may need further clinical information to calibrate the functional assays.